THE VATSA COUP OF 1985

 Under composition paragraph 2(d) delete Air Commodore Abdullahi and

-insert Group Captain A. O. Ikhazobor
+Group Captain A. O. Ikhazobor

 FINAL TRIBUNAL LIST